 - Break the Ice.
-With new students, teachers and groups of friends that consistently change, kids may find themselves in a classroom where they don’t know anyone or they don’t have any friends.
-Try to find a class list or ask other parents which teacher their child has and arrange time for the kids to play together.
+With new students, teachers, and groups of friends that consistently change, kids may find themselves in a classroom where they don’t know anyone or they don’t have any friends.
+Try to find a class list or ask other parents which teacher their child has and arrange a time for the kids to play together.
 Have older kids?
 Use the terms “meet up” or “hang out.”

 - Take Care.
-Sleeping enough, eating a healthy diet – especially a breakfast of balanced protein and carbohydrates – and getting plenty of exercise is imperative for brain function, mood, ability to sit still and pay attention in class.
+Sleeping enough, eating a healthy diet – especially a breakfast of balanced protein and carbohydrates – and getting plenty of exercise is imperative for brain function, mood, and ability to sit still and pay attention in class.

 - Take Time.
 Set aside time each day to spend with your child.
 Read a book, go for a walk or just sit and talk; your children will savor your undivided attention.
 The peace of even a short one-on-one time will do wonders for your own spirit.

 - Relax!
 Yes, this tip is for the parents!
 The kids going back to school can make it a hectic time for you as well, and kids can often sense this.
-Taking time to relax and recharge your own batteries is just as important for you as it is your kids.
+Taking time to relax and recharge your own batteries is just as important for you as it is for your kids.

 Bonus Tip: Know what’s available at your child’s school for help!
 Schools have counselors and Jefferson Center has a school-based program where clinicians are on-site at many area schools to support kids and families with anxiety or other mental health challenges.

-Start incorporating these tips into your daily lives today to make back to school time more manageable for everyone!
+Start incorporating these tips into your daily lives today to make back-to-school time more manageable for everyone!

 Stephanie Schiemann is the Director of Marketing and Public Relations at Jefferson Center.